 Lucent University is in full compliance with the laws of the State of Florida and the US Government.
 It can legally issue higher education biblical diplomas at all levels, including Associate's, Bachelor's, Master's, and Doctor's degrees.
 Students in the United States seeking a regionally accredited institution should note that Lucent is not accredited by these agencies.

 A credit hour is a measuring unit adopted by institutions, mainly in the United States.
 Credit hours are used to count educational credits.
 It is usually based on the number of hours the student is exposed to a course during a week during an academic semester.
 The courses you take at Lucent are worth three credit hours each.

 Can I transfer credits from another institution?

 Yes.
 Students can transfer credits upon presenting the official transcript from another institution.
 Lucent's academic department will determine the equivalence to the courses we offer based on comparable learning outcomes.
 Only those courses for which the final average grade is superior to 70 points will be considered for transfer.
 The transference of courses will decrease the student's course load, but the price of the monthly tuition will remain the same, regardless of how many credits are transferred.

 There are two kinds of student support.
 The primary type of support is from within the student's page.
 All students can send unlimited internal emails from their own pages asking Questions to his or her tutor.
 The other type of support is the live monthly Q&A sessions when professors answer the Questions asked by the students in real-time.

 How do the exams work?

 All exams are multiple choice with a 1 to 100 points grading system.
-The passing grade is 60 points and above for the Associate Degree and 70 points and above for the Master Degree.
-Students that get a grade below passing can retake the test up to 2 times.
+The passing grade is 60 points and above for the Associate's Degree and 70 points and above for the Master's Degree.
+Students that get a grade below passing can retake the test up to three times.
 Failure on achieving the minimum passing grade in the tests can be compensated by writing projects for extra credit.

 How do I write my papers?